aga-team/captureandstorageneo4j/README.md

 docker run -it --name neo1 neo4j-load:1

 6) Before runnig the following command open a new terminal to run it.
-We use Cpyher Query Language to extract data from neo4j database: we make the movie query that gives the movies recommended to a gven user:
+We use Cpyher Query Language to extract data from neo4j database making the query that gives the movies recommended to a gven user:

 docker exec -ti neo1 cypher-shell -u neo4j -p test  -f movie_by_user_query.cql